wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/1-introduction.md

  -  Data Loss Prevention
  -  Anti- Malware Protection

-**Additional reading.** SharePoint Patterns and Practices (PnP) contains a library of PowerShell commands (PnP PowerShell) that enables you to do complex provisioning and artifact management actions towards SharePoint.
-While this PowerShell information is outside the scope of this training, see the [PnP PowerShell Overview](/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?azure-portal=true) site if you're interested in learning about these cmdlets.

-After completing this module, you'll be able to:
+After completing this module, you'll be able to:<br>

- -  Determine the default permission levels that your organization should use in SharePoint Online when creating sites and segregating and restricting access to content that is considered confidential or proprietary.
+ -  Determine the permission levels that your organization should use in SharePoint Online when creating sites and segregating and restricting access to content that's considered confidential or proprietary.
- -  Describe the levels of encryption for data at rest and data in transit within SharePoint Online.
- -  Identify the options available in SharePoint Online to maintain and recover content that has either been deleted or misplaced in the intranet.
+ -  Identify the options available in SharePoint Online to maintain and recover content that has either been deleted or misplaced in the intranet.<br>
  -  Describe the different options that provide anti-malware protection in SharePoint Online.
+ -  Plan the tasks that you want to complete when migrating files shares and existing sites to SharePoint Online and OneDrive.
+ -  Recover deleted and misplaced content.
+ -  Identify the external sharing features in SharePoint Online.
+ -  Understand the requirements for creating a SharePoint hybrid environment.